ZainabZaman/EnglishLanguageTutorChatbot/README.md

 ## Overview

-This project integrates a chatbot with an English Language Tutor, providing users with language tutoring features, including pronunciation assessment, fluency evaluation, pitch analysis, mispronunced words.
+This project integrates a chatbot with an English Language Tutor, providing users with language tutoring features, including pronunciation assessment, fluency evaluation, pitch analysis, mispronunced words correction.
 The chatbot is capable of engaging in conversations based on different contexts, enhancing the user experience.

 ## Features